Alonso's 3-run HR, 4 RBIs leads Mets over Padres 8-5

 AP Baseball Writer

-Alonso hit his 25th home run in a five-run sixth and added a RBI double high off the center-field wall in a three-run seventh that built an 8-1 lead.
-With 82 RBIs, he moved one ahead of the Yankees’ Aaron Judge heading into the first Subway Series game of the season at Citi Field on Tuesday night.
+New York’s NL East lead was down to a half-game over defending World Series champion Atlanta.

+“We just ran into two buzz saws,” Alonso said.
+“We needed this one.
+This one was huge for us today.”

-Eric Hosmer provided Musgrove (8-5) a 1-0 lead with an RBI double in the sixth off Drew Smith (2-3), but the Mets rallied in the bottom half on the sweltering night and reopened a 1 1/2-game NL East lead over second-place Atlanta.
+Eric Hosmer provided Musgrove (8-3) a 1-0 lead with a run-scoring double in the sixth off Drew Smith (2-3), but the Mets rallied in the bottom half on the sweltering night and reopened a 1 1/2-game lead over the second-place Braves.
 New York avoided a three-game sweep and what would have been its first four-game losing streak this year.

+Alonso hit his 25th home run in a five-run sixth and added an RBI double high off the center-field wall in a three-run seventh that built an 8-1 lead.

 After wasting a second-and-third, no-outs threat in the fifth, the Mets pressured again when Starling Marte singled leading off the sixth and Francisco Lindor doubled.

-Pitching coach Ruben Niebla went to the mound, and Musgrove hung a 2-1 slider that Alonso hit into the left-field seats for a 3-1 lead.
+Pitching coach Ruben Niebla went to the mound, and Musgrove hung a 2-1 slider that Alonso hit into the left-field seats.

+“You can’t hit a five-run homer and you can’t hit a four-run single,” Mets manager Buck Showalter said.
+“Sometimes you want something too much, and something like that might let you kind of get back into the flow of who you are.”

-Daniel Vogelbach, making his Mets debut, walked and scored when Luis Guillorme hit a perfectly placed two-out RBI single on a jam shot off Nick Martinez that dropped into shallow left as shortstop Ha-Seong Kim pulled up.
+Daniel Vogelbach, making his Mets debut, got New York’s first hit in the fifth, then walked and scored in the sixth when Luis Guillorme hit a perfectly placed two-out RBI single on a jam shot off Nick Martinez that dropped into shallow left as shortstop Ha-Seong Kim pulled up.
 Tomás Nido followed with an opposite-field RBI double that hopped off the right-center fence.

 Machado had three hits, included an RBI double in a three-run ninth off Joely Rodríguez.
 Edwin Díaz, energizing the crowd when he entered to Blasterjaxx & Timmy Trumpet’s “Narco,” relieved with two on and got three outs for his 21st save in 24 chances.